 We defined the supplemental screening population as a hypothetical cohort that was stratified into different levels of underlying breast cancer risk.
 Specifically, we divided risk into 3 levels (low, moderate, and high) that would be based on the woman's age, breast density, and family history of breast cancer -- information likely to be available through physician-patient discussion in the primary care setting.
-Several more sophisticated risk assessment algorithms are available, but for modeling purposes we opted to use a simplified risk algorithm based on just these three factors to maximize the feasibility and potential generalizability of this approach (see "Underlying Risk" below).
+Several more sophisticated risk assessment algorithms are available, but for modeling purposes we opted to use a simplified risk algorithm based on just these three factors to maximize the feasibility and potential generalizability of this approach (see "Overall Breast Cancer Risk" on page 82).